 The Strategic Plan includes three core objectives:

-More European NHRIs in compliance with the UN Paris Principles
+More and stronger NHRIs in compliance with the Paris Principles

 under the Convention on the Rights of Persons with Disabilities

 under the Optional Protocol to the Convention Against Torture